carbon-language/carbon-lang/docs/design/generics/details.md

 type parameter, multiple of which could be implemented for a single type, you would use
 [parameterized interfaces](terminology.md#interface-type-parameters-versus-associated-types).
-To write a parameterized version the stack interface, instead of using associated types, write a parameter list after the name of the interface instead of the associated type declaration:
+To write a parameterized version of the stack interface, instead of using associated types, write a parameter list after the name of the interface instead of the associated type declaration: